laradock/laradock/README.md

 #### Edit an existing Image (change some configuration in the image)
 To edit an image, and take full control of it:

-1. clone the LaraDock Images repository [https://github.com/LaraDock/images](https://github.com/LaraDock/images)
+1. clone the LaraDock `docker-images` repository [https://github.com/LaraDock/docker-images](https://github.com/LaraDock/images)
 2. modify whichever `Dockfile` you want
 3. from the modified image directory run `docker build -t {your-image-name} .`